npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

+We can use Kotlin syntactic sugar for the set operations:

+* Change the declaration of the set from `LinkedHasSet<AttendeeId>()` to `mutableSetOf<AttendeeId>()`.
+It's the same thing.
+* In `signUp` put the cursor on `add` and use Option-Enter to replace with the `+=` operator.
+  * EXPLAIN: Kotlin operators are syntactic sugar for method calls, and the compiler applies the desugaring to Java classes too.
+* In cancelSignUp, we can replace `remove` with the `-=` operator, but have to do it by hand.
+It's not on the Option-Enter menu for some reason!

+Run all the tests.
+They pass.
+COMMIT!

-We want the private property to be a mutable Set, but the public property to be an immutable Set.
+Let's look at the signups `property` again.
+The code has the private property as a mutable Set, but exposes it publicly as an immutable Set.
 We cannot declare the get and set of a property to have different types (at least, at the time of writing).
 However, Kotlin provides lots of useful functions for manipulating non-modifiable collections in a functional way.
 So, instead, we can replace the immutable reference to a mutable Set with a _mutable_ reference to an immutable Set, and make the setter private (using the same syntax as the code converter generated for isClosed):

-* Change the `val signups` to a `var`.
-Run the tests to make sure that's not broken anything.
+* Change the `val signups` to a `var` and initialise it to `emptySet<AttendeeId>()`.
-* Command-click on `signups` to pop up usages.
-There are two points in this class that mutate the Set.
-* Change the declaration of `signups` to: `private var signups = setOf<AttendeeId>()`.
-This breaks those two points in the class.
-* Navigate to the errors with F2 or by clicking on the error marks in the right gutter.
-* Replace the call to the add method with `signups = signups + attendeeId`
-* Replace the call to the remove method with `signups = signups - attendeeId`
-* Run the tests to make sure everything still works
+* Run the tests to make sure that's not broken anything.
+* NOTE: That's all we need to do!
+The `+=` and `-=` syntax also desugars to application `+` and `-` to _immutable_ values and assignment to mutable variables.
-* Delete the getter and make `var signups` public, with a `private set`.
+* Finally, delete the getter and make `var signups` public, with a `private set`.

 Run the tests.
 They pass.
 COMMIT!

 ## Review the Kotlin code